 Why do we use Labradors?

-Labradors have practical purposes.
-They have an extraordinary sense of smell, are co-operative, gentle with people and possess extreme hunt, food and retrieve drives.
+The purpose bred Labradors that make up the biosecurity detector dog program possess an extraordinary sense of smell, are co-operative, gentle with people and possess extreme hunt, food and retrieve drives.

-Labradors are also large and agile, making it easy for them to screen larger items at airports and mail centres.
+Labradors are also large and agile, making it easy for them to screen larger items at airports, seaports and mail centres.